Local Emergency Planning Committee (LEPC)

 "To enhance the protection of the community and the environment from hazardous materials incidents through planning, preparation and communication between citizens, business and government."

-Columbia County LEPC meets in conjunction with the Emergency Management Advisory Committee.
+Columbia County LEPC meets quarterly.
 For meeting location and times, please contact Columbia County Emergency Management at (509) 382-2518.
 The public is invited to attend.

 What is LEPC?

 A committee required by the Superfund Amendments and Reauthorization Act (SARA) that is made up of representatives from government, industry, elected officials, environmental groups and others.

 Columbia County LEPC has incorporated the planning requirements of Title III into the community Emergency Management Plan developed by the Columbia County Department of Emergency Management.
 Business using or generating certain quantities of materials on the EPA's Extremely Hazardous Substance list must report to the LEPC and their local fire departments.

 Who does the emergency planning?

 Any business which uses, manufactures, stores or transports hazardous materials is required to have procedures for safe handling of these materials as well as emergency response procedures.